I have feedback on the trivago website & search filters

 💡 To share feedback on your stay, check this article: How can I submit a review or feedback on my stay?

 It can unfortunately occur that scammers misuse the trivago brand, logos and/or domain, falsely presenting themselves as trivago employees, affiliates, agents or representatives.
-Under these false pretences, they may try to get money from you.
+Under these false pretenses, they may try to get money from you.

 We want to remind travelers how to recognize and safeguard themselves against online scams.

 trivago is an online accommodation search platform.
 Irrespective of the situation or circumstances, we do not collect any payments and will never ask you for money, upfront payments neither as “traditional payment” nor in cryptocurrency.